Reducing the cost of safety measures

 Environmental reporting: Would it cost less to hire an employee to handle your environmental reports?

-Industrial hygiene tasks: Would renting or purchasing the equipment needed to perform these tasks be less expensive than outsourcing?
+Industrial hygiene tasks: Would renting or purchasing the equipment need to perform these tasks be less expensive than outsourcing?

 One major area where I’ve been able to reduce the cost of safety significantly is with PPE or other consumable products.